G-Research/ParquetSharp/README.md

 ## Quickstart

 The following examples show how to write and then read a Parquet file with three columns representing a timeseries of object-value pairs.
-These use the low-level API, which is the recommended API and closely maps to the API of Apache Parquet C++.
+These use the low-level API, which is the recommended API for working with native .NET types and closely maps to the API of Apache Parquet C++.
+For reading and writing data in the [Apache Arrow](https://arrow.apache.org/) format, an [Arrow based API](docs/Arrow.md) is also provided.

 Writing a Parquet File: